Green University 2013!

-Teens Turning Green will launch its 3rd Annual Project Green Challenge on October 1, 2013.
-This powerful, diverse and far reaching movement is a global call to action for high school and college students, to raise awareness about conscious living, informed consumption, and the collective impact of individual actions.
-Our goal is to inspire youth to transition from conventional to conscious living, take action, and sustain a healthy, just planet.
+Teens Turning Green will launch the Fourth Annual Project Green Challenge, a 30 day global initiative during the month of October.
+This powerful, diverse and far reaching movement is a call to action for high school and college students, to raise awareness about conscious living, informed consumption, and the collective impact of individual actions, to sustain a healthy and just planet.

 How it Works

-PGC 2013 participants who complete the 30-day Challenge will be invited to apply for the Challenge Finals, called Green University.
-Up to 14 finalists from the global collective of participants will be selected to attend this three-day eco summit in December 2013 (exact dates tbd).
-The summit will be held in Marin CA, just north of San Francisco across the Golden Gate Bridge.
+PGC 2014 participants who complete the 30-day Challenge will be invited to apply for the challenge finals, called Green U. Up to 16 finalists from the global collective of participants will be selected to attend this three-day eco summit in late November hosted in Marin County, Calfornia CA, north of San Francisco.

-Finalists will be flown to Green U where they will have the opportunity to learn from and interact with esteemed eco leaders, present experiences from the 30-day Challenge, and work together to create innovative platforms for social action.
-This new slate of projects will be further developed by the students and mentors and implemented by Teens Turning Green, partners, and youth nationwide in 2014.
+Those selected will be flown to Green U and have the opportunity to learn from and interact with esteemed eco leaders, present experiences from their 30-day experience, and work together to create innovative platforms for action to be grounded on their campuses globally in 2015.

-A panel of judges will select the Project Green Challenge 2013 Champion.
-The winner will receive a one-of-a-kind Grand Prize and the opportunity to work alongside other challengers with Teens Turning Green and partners in the coming year.
-Finalists will also each receive a great prize package.
-The prize list will be posted in May 2013.
-Take a look here at what Grayson won from our very generous team of PGC Partners this past year!
+A panel of judges will select the Project Green Challenge 2014 Champion.
+The winner will receive a one-of-a-kind Grand Prize package and the opportunity to work alongside other PGC challengers and Teens Turning Green staff in the coming year.

-If you are interested in signing up for PGC 2013, click here.
+If you would like to sign up for PGC 2014, click here.

-If you are interested in taking on a leadership role at your school as a Campus Rep to work with TTG throughout 2013, click here.
+If you would like to take on a leadership role at your school as PGC Campus Rep throughout 2014, click here.

-If you are interested in an internship opportunities with TTG, please click here.
+If you are interested in a TTG internship opportunity please click here.